Introduction

 Here are the steps on how to use GN config and generate Ninja file and then compile with Ninja:

-2. Run the gn gen command to generate the Ninja build files.
-The gn gen command takes two arguments: the output directory and the configuration name.
+command takes two arguments: the output directory and the configuration name. - Run the

 # Create a GN build file